MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ## Parts of a prompt

-There are generally two parts to a prompt for a GPT model: the instruction and the context.
+There are generally two parts to a prompt: the instruction and the context.

 - The instruction is the first part of the prompt.
 It should provide clear directions on what the GPT model should do, for example, "Summarize this email in three bullets."
 - The context is the second part of the prompt.
-It should provide the information the GPT model needs to generate an appropriate response, for example, "The email contains customer feedback from the past week."
+It should provide the information the model needs to generate an appropriate response, for example, "The email contains customer feedback from the past week."

 **Example**

-A custom prompt can guide the GPT model to answer a question, complete text, translate languages, summarize a document, and identify tasks, to-dos, and action items in text.
+A custom prompt can guide the model to answer a question, complete text, translate languages, summarize a document, and identify tasks, to-dos, and action items in text.
 The complexity of a custom prompt can range from a single sentence to something more intricate, depending on the task.

 ## Download: AI Builder prompt engineering guide